 Dr. Shawn Arent, a leading professor at the University of South Carolina, shares his extensive research on how nutrition impacts athletic performance and cognitive function.
 The conversation dives into the roles of carbohydrates in cognitive decision-making and the effects of protein and caffeine on fatigue and focus.
 Arent highlights intriguing supplements like creatine and omega-3s for brain recovery post-injury.
 They also discuss the emerging use of theacrine and tyrosine in enhancing mental performance, raising essential questions about their scientific backing and practical application.

-Cognitive Performance and Decision-Making
+Cognitive Performance in Athletes

 In the world of sports nutrition, understanding how different supplements and nutrients impact not just physical performance but also cognitive function is rapidly gaining traction.
 Athletes are constantly seeking that competitive edge, and while many are familiar with the benefits of carbohydrates and caffeine for energy and focus, there’s much more at play.